(q) Provisions

 (i) Gratuity

 The Company operates a gratuity plan covering qualifying employees.
-The benefit payable is the greater of the amount calculated as per the Payment of Gratuity Act or the Company scheme applicable to the employee.
-The benefit vests upon completion of five years of continuous service and once vested it is payable to employees on retirement or on termination of employment.
+The benefit payable is the greater of the amount calculated as per the Code on Social Security, 2020 or the Company scheme applicable to the employees.
+The benefit vests upon completion of 5 years of continuous service except in case of Fixed term employment, where the benefit vests upon completion of one year of continuous service.
+Once vested, gratuity is payable to the employees on retirement or on termination of employment.
 In case of death while in service, the gratuity is payable irrespective of vesting.
 The Company makes annual contribution to the group gratuity scheme administered by the Life Insurance Corporation of India through its Gratuity Trust Fund.

 (ii) Post - retirement medical